tfhe/tfhe/index.md

 ### Description

-TFHE is a C/C++ library which implements a very fast gate-by-gate bootstrapping, based on [CGGI16].
+TFHE is a C/C++ library which implements a very fast gate-by-gate bootstrapping, based on [CGGI16] and [CGGI17].
 The library allows to evaluate an arbitrary boolean circuit composed of binary gates, over encrypted data, without revealing any information on the data.